[Leggi questo articolo in italiano]

 There are over 40 free performances packed into one single day.

-Also, before the official opening, we attended a beautiful preview performance called “Suggestioni dai Cortili” – a poetic teaser held in one of Brescia’s historic courtyards.
+Before the official opening, last year we attended a beautiful preview performance called “Suggestioni dai Cortili”, a poetic teaser held in one of Brescia’s historic courtyards.
 It captured the spirit of the festival: intimate, emotional, and full of surprise.
 Just a taste of what was to come the next morning…

 It feels like a citywide love letter to music, beauty, and life.